 3) I know some who use a pressure cooker, but I haven’t ventured there yet.
 For sure, it will dramatically shorten the cooking time when in a rush!

 When the chickpeas are done, turn the stove off.
-Stir in a teaspoon of salt (unless, of course you live on the edge and added it in the beginning), keep the pot covered, and allow the chickpeas to completely cool in the water.
-This last soak in the hot tub adds a surprising amount to both the flavor and texture.
+Stir in a teaspoon of salt, keep the pot covered, and allow the chickpeas to completely cool in the water.
+This last soak in the hot tub adds a surprising amount to both the flavor and creamy texture.

 Once cooled, whatever you don’t think you’ll use quickly – just throw in a freezer-safe container and freeze.
 It’s great having some of these in the freezer as they thaw quickly and can be used for a quick, healthy week-night dinner.
 I don’t typically keep cooked chickpeas in the refrigerator for longer than 4 days.